 Drinking Egg Coffee In Hanoi

 I am obsessed with Vietnamese food.
 So when I was actually in Vietnam, I thought nothing could surprise me.
 Then, I learned about egg coffee!
-Trying egg coffee is one of the best things to do in Vietnam.
+Trying egg coffee is one of the best things to do in Vietnam and one of the best foods in Hanoi.

 Egg coffee, or cà phê trúng, is made with egg yolks, condensed milk, and coffee.
 No, it doesn’t taste like eggs- really, it’s similar to what people normally think of when they hear Vietnamese coffee (or cà phê đá): sugary, strong coffee.
 The difference is egg coffee is much creamier since the yolks are whipped, so it tastes even better!
 You can also get it hot or iced (I think the iced tastes better, but really, they’re both amazing and must tries).